Linda Carol Brown: Legacy

-In addition to her lifelong advocacy in law and education, Linda Brown's legacy includes the declaration of historic landmark status for both Sumner, the nearby whites-only school she sought to attend alongside her neighbors, and Monroe, a more distant, segregated elementary school.
-She is a symbol of the African-American legacy.
+In addition to her lifelong advocacy in law and education, Linda Brown's legacy includes the declaration of historic landmark status for both Sumner Elementary, the nearby whites-only school she sought to attend alongside her neighbors, and the more distant, blacks-only school Monroe Elementary, which she did attend.
+She is widely considered a symbol of the African-American legacy.
 In 1992, Monroe was declared a national historic site.

 Death

 Brown died in her longtime hometown of Topeka on March 25, 2018.
-Although her family wouldn't comment, Kansas Governor Jeff Colyer paid tribute to the woman who sparked one of the landmark cases in American history: "Sixty-four years ago a young girl from Topeka brought a case that ended segregation in public schools in America," he tweeted.
-"Linda Brown's life reminds us that sometimes the most unlikely people can have an incredible impact and that by serving our community we can truly change the world."
+She was 75.
+Although her family did not comment, Kansas Governor Jeff Colyer paid tribute to Brown by Tweet: "Sixty-four years ago a young girl from Topeka brought a case that ended segregation in public schools in America.
+Linda Brown's life reminds us that sometimes the most unlikely people can have an incredible impact and that by serving our community we can truly change the world."